Covid 19 coronavirus: Hawke's Bay sport on hold under level 2 restrictions

 Read More

-As a result, the final round of the ANZ Premiership regular season was cancelled, with Hawke's Bay Netball following suit with the cancellation of all junior netball in Napier, Hastings and Wairoa on Wednesday and Thursday.

-Netball New Zealand confirmed all remaining round 10 games will be drawn.
+Netball New Zealand confirmed all remaining round 10 games would be drawn.

 Chief executive Jennie Wyllie said their immediate thoughts were for the safety of all those involved in the Premiership.